Separable commutative algebras in equivariant homotopy theory: The classification result

 is an equivalence.
 Then the functor

 is also an equivalence. \end{Thm}

 \begin{proof} For the duration of this proof we set $\Gamma:=W_G(K)$.
 The core of the proof is the following diagram which we will explain:

 The right most face of the cube is obtained by applying $\CSep(-)$ to the pullback square of symmetric monoidal stable $\infty$-categories of \cref{cor-pullback-perfect-G-spectra}.
 In particular, this is a pullback square.
-Consider the left most face of the cube: this commutes because for $X \in \CFin_G$, the $K$-fixed points $X^K$ is a free $\Gamma$-set if $X\simeq\coprod_i G/K$ in $\CFin_G$.
-We claim that this left face of the cube is a pullback.
-This follows from the pasting lemma, \cite[Proposition 4.4.2.1]{HTT}, since the bottom left square and the outer square are pullback squares, for the latter use \Cref{F-splitting}.
+The left face of the cube is obtain from \cref{prop:decomp_Fin_G} by passing to groupoids.
+In particular, the square is commutative and the functor $\overline{(-)^K}$ is given by the composite $\proj((i_K(-))^K)$.
+We now claim that this left face of the cube is a pullback.
+This follows from the pasting lemma, \cite[Proposition 4.4.2.1]{HTT}, since the bottom left square and the outer left square are pullback squares, for the latter use \Cref{F-splitting}.

 Next, we explain how the remaining faces of the cube arise and why they commute.
 The top and bottom faces are given by the squares in \Cref{lem-top-face-cube} and \Cref{factorizationgeneral}, so they commute.
 In particular we deduce that $\iota$ is fully faithful and that the functor $(\Phi^K R)^{(-)}$ is an equivalence, as depicted in the diagram.
 The front face of the cube commutes since